xinwenfu/GenCyber/FieldTrips/README.md

 - Kali-Fu will be the attacking computer and Metasploitable will be the target.
 - Armitage is launched from Kali-Fu and exploits a vulnerability in Metasploitable.

-## Setting the Lab Up: Start Kali-Fu and Metasploitable on Host Computer
+## Setting Up the Lab: Start Kali-Fu and Metasploitable on Host Computer
 The host computer (i.e., the physical computer) runs the [operating system](https://en.wikipedia.org/wiki/Operating_system) called [Kubuntu](https://en.wikipedia.org/wiki/Kubuntu).
 Kali-Fu runs [Kali Linux](https://en.wikipedia.org/wiki/Kali_Linux), a version of Debian Linux.
 [Metasploitable](https://docs.rapid7.com/metasploit/metasploitable-2-exploitability-guide/) is a version of Ubuntu Linux and intentionally made vulnerable.
 Ubuntu is also based on Debian.

 1. Log into a Cyber Range PC with the **provided username and password**.